 PGY1 Pharmacy Residency

-Baylor Scott & White Medical Center - Temple, in conjunction with the Texas A&M University Rangel College of Pharmacy, offers an ASHP-accredited pharmacy residency designed to provide a broad experience in hospital pharmacy practice.
+Baylor Scott & White Vasicek Cancer Center, in conjunction with the Texas A&M University Rangel College of Pharmacy, offers an ASHP-accredited pharmacy residency designed to provide a broad experience in hospital pharmacy practice.

 Our resident focuses on the comprehensive care of patients through evaluation and intervention of medication orders, interdisciplinary rounding, antimicrobial stewardship, education and research.
 This unique residency provides additional opportunities through oncology electives and research in the oncology population.
 The resident may not exceed one-third of residency in the oncology population.